Use Incorta with Amazon AWS

 NOTE: The “analytics service” manages the Incorta UI and user queries, which are sent to Incorta to be executed.
 The analytics service also manages report schedules and on-demand export of data and images from Incorta.
 The loader service is specifically configured to manage data loading activities and creating parquet files and materialized views.

-Before launching the Incorta Unified Data Analytics Platform on AWS, we recommend that you ensure having the following:
+Before launching Incorta Analytics on AWS, we recommend that you ensure having the following:

-- an AWS account.
+- AWS account.
 To create an account, see Getting Started Resource Center.

 - Amazon Elastic Compute Cloud (Amazon EC2).